FunnyMonkey/fm-vagrant/README.md

 4. Application level customizations should go into 'manifests/classes/app.pp'.
 You will need to edit this file before you can do much of anything.
 There are commented out examples for Drupal to get you started.

-5. If you enabled an apache server.
-You can now begin working with your webserver.
+5. If you enabled an apache server during customizations to 'manifests/classes/app.pp' in the previous step you can now begin working with your webserver.
 The webroot is NFS mounted to the virtual machine as '/var/www/192.168.33.10' and locally accessible via the 'www' directory.
 Visit http://192.168.33.10 for further details on web setup.